Vexed01/Vex-Cogs/docs/cogs/status.rst

 There is a list of services you can use in the ``[p]statusset list`` command.

-You can use the ``[p]statusset preview`` command to see how different options look.

-If you don't specify a specific channel, I will use the current channel.

 This is an interactive command.
 It will ask what mode you want to use and if you want to use a webhook.
-There's more information about these options in the command.
+You can use the ``[p]statusset preview`` command to see how different options look or take a look at https://vex-cogs.rtfd.io/en/latest/cogs/statusref.html

+If you don't specify a specific channel, I will use the current channel.

 .. _status-command-statusset-edit: